br-tyler-milner/spectral-tests-example/README.md

 #### Ruleset Bundler Dependency

-Since this approach uses a `ruleset.ts` file rather than a `.spectral.yaml` file, the [@stoplight/spectral-ruleset-bundler](https://www.npmjs.com/package/@stoplight/spectral-ruleset-bundler) dependency defined in `package.json` is technically not necessary for this version of the project and has been removed.
-The `@stoplight/spectral-ruleset-bundler` is only necessary when needing to load a YAML ruleset as is done in the `main` branch.
-As such, you will need to reinstall the dependencies when switching between branches:
+Since this approach uses third party JSON rulesets from the filesystem, the [@stoplight/spectral-ruleset-bundler](https://www.npmjs.com/package/@stoplight/spectral-ruleset-bundler) dependency defined in `package.json` is necessary for this version of the project.
+As such, you may need to reinstall the dependencies when switching between branches:

 ```Shell
 npm install